hjelfman/hjelfman.github.io/_posts/2022-03-03-ManicMarchDayThree.md

 So why not you?
 My thesis is that you too can carry this pain.
 However, it feels so much better to walk with light shoulders and a bounce in your step.
 Personally, this is a stronger answer than wishing one could feel your pain, for these people have no right to tell you what to carry.

 ### What is Manic March?
-On Feburary 27, 2022, I thought it would be a great idea to create some sort of content - writing, art, coding, etc. - every day of the next month.
+On February 27, 2022, I thought it would be a great idea to create some sort of content - writing, art, coding, etc. - every day of the next month.
 Luckily, the alliteration worked out.
 This should be the third post in the series.